ORA

 Terminal Dashboard

-Live TUI showing all processes, cost breakdown, and scheduled jobs.
+Live TUI showing all processes and cost breakdown.
 No browser needed — everything in your terminal.

 $ ora dashboard